rohit23ahuja/know-your-money/README.md

 think it will be better to support pdf format first. because it is certain that every will be providing statement in atleast pdf format. output file format - generate accounting reports in xls format.

+#### file format as pdf
+Initially i decided that I will first provide support for PDF format. reason being every bank gives statement in PDF format.
+But have decided today that will provide support for xls format first. challenges with pdf file format is:-
+* pdf format primarily is for file printing
+* text extraction as of now looks hard for pdf vs excel documents.
+* text extraction as such is not hard for pdf but looks tricky if we have to do in a structured way.

+#### file format as xls

 ### tech stack
 will be using spring batch, spring and java to develop this application.